shanghuiyang/rpi-devices/README.md

 # rpi-devices
 [![Build Status](https://travis-ci.org/shanghuiyang/rpi-devices.svg?branch=master)](https://travis-ci.org/shanghuiyang/rpi-devices)

-rpi-devices let you drive the devices using a raspberry pi in golang, and push you data onto an iot cloud platform for visualizing.
+rpi-devices let you drive the devices using a raspberry pi in golang, and push your data onto an IoT cloud platform for visualizing.

-The following devices had been implemented in current version, and a device interface was designed to let you add new devices easily.
+The following devices had been implemented in the current version, and a device interface was designed to let you add new devices easily.

   ![](images/led.jpg)   ![](images/temp.jpg)   ![](images/relay.jpg)   ![](images/step-motor.png)   ![](images/gps.jpg)

          LED        Temperature        Relay        Step-Motor         GPS

 ## Data Visualize
-The data from devices can be pushed to an iot cloud platform for visualizing. rpi-devices designed an interface of iot cloud, and implemented the interface for [WSN](http://www.wsncloud.com/) cloud and [OneNET](https://open.iot.10086.cn/) cloud.
-You can implement the interface for new iot cloud and add it to the framwork easily.
+The data from devices can be pushed to an IoT cloud platform for visualizing. rpi-devices designed an interface of IoT cloud, and implemented the interface for [WSN](http://www.wsncloud.com/) cloud and [OneNET](https://open.iot.10086.cn/) cloud.
+You can implement the interface for new IoT cloud and add it to the framework easily.

 * [WSN](http://www.wsncloud.com/)